LionWeb-io/lionweb-csharp/README.md

 See these projects' respective `README`s for more information.

+## CI

+The CI is implemented through a GitHub Action, configured through the file [`build.yaml` workflow YAML file](./.github/workflows/build.yaml).
+It's triggered:

+* On every push to branch for which a Pull Request exists.
+* When a commit (on any branch) is tagged.

 ## License

 The "Apache-2.0" open-source license applies to the work in this repository.